blizzy78/bookmarks/README.md

 I'm using my all-in-one [development container] for Visual Studio Code.

-Simply press F5 in Visual Studio Code to launch both frontend and backend applications.
+Simply press F5 in Visual Studio Code to launch both frontend and backend app.

 License
 -------

-This application is licensed under the MIT license.
+This app is licensed under the MIT license.